Table of contents

 As you see, metrics and investigations are waiting for you.
 You can explore more marketing metrics in this article.
 Remember one more thing while working with metrics and statistics: they’re always dynamic, and the change in values matters more than today’s or yesterday’s values on their own.

-Also, don’t forget that statistics on website traffic aren’t the end of your e-commerce analysis.
-Let’s take it one level higher.
+Also, don’t forget that statistics about website traffic is not the end of your website analysis.
+Let’s take it one more step ahead.

-With sales and CRM data, you can estimate the whole sales funnel without missing any important insights.
+With sales and CRM data, you can evaluate the real value of your marketing efforts, and estimate the whole sales funnel performance without missing important insights.

-You can get answers to these questions (and more) with the help of OWOX BI:
+You can get answers to these questions with OWOX BI:

-- What was the order completion rate by campaign?
+- What was the order completion rate by the campaign?